Maritime Militia: Name

-The armed fishing fleet are part of China's power projection, and are deployed to seize territory and to target anyone who challenges China's claims to the entire South China Sea.
-In 2016, 230 fishing boats swarmed the same islands.

 History

-The PAFMM was established after the Chinese Communist Party (CCP) won the Chinese Civil War and forced the KMT to flee the mainland to Taiwan.
+China's maritime militia was established after the Chinese Communist Party (CCP) won the Chinese Civil War and forced the Kuomintang (KMT) to flee the mainland to Taiwan.
 The newly consolidated communist government needed to augment their maritime defenses against the nationalist forces, which had retreated offshore and remained entrenched on a number of coastal islands.
 Therefore, the concept of people's war was applied to the sea with fishermen and other nautical laborers being drafted into a maritime militia.
 The nationalists had maintained a maritime militia during their time in power, but the communist government preferred to craft theirs anew given their suspicion of organizations created by the nationalists.
-The CCP also instituted a national level maritime militia command to unite the local militias, something the KMT had never done.
+The CCP also instituted a national-level maritime militia command to unite the local militias, something the KMT had never done.
 In the early 1950s, the Bureau of Aquatic Products played a key role in institutionalizing and strengthening the maritime militia as it collectivized local fisheries.
-Bureau of Aquatic Products leaders were also generally former high ranking PLAN officers which lead to close relations between the organizations.
-The formation of the PAFMM was influenced by the Soviet "Young School" of military theory, which emphasized coastal defense over naval power projection for nascent communist powers.
+Bureau of Aquatic Products leaders were also generally former high-ranking PLAN officers which lead to close relations between the organizations.
+The formation of the maritime militia was influenced by the Soviet "Young School" of military theory, which emphasized coastal defense over naval power projection for nascent communist powers.

+The maritime militia was particularly important from the 1950s through the 1970s, during which it had a significant role in national defense and territorial assertion.

 In the 1960s and 1970s, the PLAN established maritime militia schools near the three main fleet headquarters of Qingdao, Shanghai, and Guangzhou.
 Through the first half of the 1970s, the maritime militia mostly stayed near shore and close to China.
 However, by the later 1970s, the maritime militia had evolved an important sovereignty support function which brought it into increasing conflict with China's neighbors, especially in the South China Sea.

-The PAFMM contributed significantly to the Battle of the Paracel Islands, especially in providing amphibious lift capacity to Chinese forces.
-These early PAFMM successes have led to their use in nearly every maritime operation undertaken by the China Coast Guard and Navy, often harassing vessels from neighboring states.
+The maritime militia contributed significantly to the 1974 Battle of the Paracel Islands against South Vietnam especially in providing amphibious lift capacity to Chinese forces.
+Militia presence also significantly slowed the South Vietnamese forces.

+The maritime militia was significant in asserting territorial claims during 1974 swarming operations at the Senkaku/Diaoyu islands in the East China Sea.

+Operational History (2000s-present)

+In the 2000s, the involvement of the maritime militia in more aggressive operations, namely, the physical interference with the navigation of Navy ships by the US, increased.

+China's fishing fleet was being downsized until 2008, when maritime militia funding lead instead to an expansion.
+This expansion has led to an increase in illegal, unreported and unregulated fishing.